DanyEle/hmm/README.md

 ## AIHMM_Generation.R
 Given a certain range of k (the amount of interesting sequences to consider), this script automatically generates Hidden Markov Models by constraining all symbols not previously constrained on previous states onto the newly added state.
 It does so by considering all symbols in the generated top k interesting sequences. (for example, setting k = 5, the script will generate AIHMMs with 1,2,3,4,5 interesting sequences)..

-## Steps for Damevski dataset processing (only initialization phase)
+### Steps for Damevski dataset initialization phase - Running an experiment
 1. Navigate to a folder where you'll be hosting the R project.
 EX: cd HMM or mkdir HMM
 2. Place the datasets desired in the "Datasets_Damevski_Small" folder or set the variable "DATA_PATH" in Damevski_Preprocessing.R